relic-se/pico_synth_sandbox-library/README.rst

 Documentation
 -------------

-API documentation for the included CircuitPython library can be found on `Read the Docs <https://pico-synth-sandbox.readthedocs.io/>`_.
+Documentation for the included CircuitPython library can be found on `Read the Docs <https://pico-synth-sandbox.readthedocs.io/>`_.

 Attribution
 -----------